Director Of Business Development Resume Example

 Use bullet points to break down key results.
 Mention metrics-like “negotiated 30+ content deals yearly” or “increased licensed titles by 40%.”
 Numbers grab attention and prove your impact.

-Tailor each entry to the industry.
+Tailor each entry to the industry, as you would when preparing a cover letter for a director-level application.
 If you work in streaming, call out partnerships with major studios.
 If it’s e-commerce, focus on vendor negotiations and content mix improvements.

 You don’t need a specific degree for content acquisitions, but most employers expect at least a bachelor’s degree in business, marketing, or a related field.